lascam-UFU/automatic-diff-dissection/README.md

   --buggySourceDirectory <buggySourceDirectory>
         Provide the path to the buggy source code directory of the bug.

-  --fixedSourceDirectory <fixedSourceDirectory>
-        Provide the path to the fixed source code directory of the bug.

   --diff <diffPath>
         Provide the path to the diff file.